CaliStyle/trailpack-proxy-engine/README.md

 Crons are environment specific functions that run on a schedule.

 ### Creating Crons
 Create crons in the `/api/crons` directory.
 Crons use [node-schedule](https://www.npmjs.com/package/node-schedule) and are configured per worker profile.
+Using the uptime_delay in the `crons_config` can also allow you to delay when crons start to be scheduled.
+This is useful for when you have an app instance that starts while another is gracefully being shut down.

+#### Schedule
+the `schedule()` method is reserved and is intended to automatically schedule other tasks regardless of worker profile.
+The is useful for crons that do instance level maintenance.
+It is not recommended to be used for crons that perform global operations.

 ```js
 // api/crons/onTestCron